-Non-Filers: Enter Payment Info Here is a free IRS tool that allows you to easily and quickly provide us the necessary 2019 information about yourself and any eligible spouse or qualifying children (Children under the age of 17 at the end of 2019).
+Non-Filers: Enter Payment Info Here is a free IRS tool that allows you to easily and quickly provide us the necessary information about yourself and your family.
 We will use this information to determine your eligibility and payment amount and send you an Economic Impact Payment.
-After providing this information, you won’t need to take any additional action.

 Who is eligible for the Economic Impact Payment?